Counting common perpendicular arcs in negative curvature: Counting and equidistribution of common perpendiculars

 for the weak-star convergence of measures on the locally compact space $T^1\wt M\times T^1\wt M$. \etheo

-In the special case of $\D^-=(\ga x)_{\ga\in\Ga}$ and $\D^+=(\ga y)_{\ga\in\Ga}$ for some $x,y\in\wt M$, this statement may be proved to be a consequence of the proof of \cite[Theo.~4.1.1]{Roblin03} if $F=0$, and of \cite[Theo.~9.1]{PauPolSha} for general $F$.
-Although we use the same technical initial trick as in the proof of \cite[Theo.~4.1.1]{Roblin03}, we will immediately after that use a functional approach, better suited to obtain error terms in Section \ref{sect:erroterms}.
-We will give a reformulation in $T^1M\times T^1M$ of this result after its proof, and some applications to particular geometric situations in Section \ref{sect:constcurvexamp}.
+If $\D^-=(\ga x)_{\ga\in\Ga}$ and $\D^+=(\ga y)_{\ga\in\Ga}$ for some $x,y\in\wt M$, this statement is a consequence of the proof of \cite[Theo.~4.1.1]{Roblin03}.
+We use the same technical initial trick as Roblin but immediately after that we use a functional approach, better suited to obtain error terms in Section \ref{sect:erroterms}.
+We will give a reformulation in $T^1M\times T^1M$ of this result in Section \ref{subsec:downstairs}, and some applications to particular geometric situations in Section \ref{sect:constcurvexamp}.